 Getting to Hobbitenango From Antigua

-Ok, you’ve decided to spend the day playing pretend Hobbit!
-But how do you get to Hobbitenango from Antigua?
+Ok, you’ve decided to spend the day playing Hobbit!
+How do you get to Hobbitenango from Antigua?

-Hobbitenango is approximately 8km (5 miles) away from Antigua in Vuelta Grande (nearby Aldea El Hato and Earth Lodge).
-It takes about 20 minutes to get there driving.
-That said, there here are your transport options, including:
+Hobbitenango is approximately 8 km (5 miles) away from Antigua in Vuelta Grande (near Aldea El Hato and Earth Lodge).
+It takes about 20 minutes to get there by car.
+That said, here are your transportation options, including:

 - Carpooling or taking a private Uber